About Kaplan

 County of Charlotte:

-1. The applicant currently posseses an active FL license as a professional engineer, architect, general contractor, building contractor, residential contractor, building code administrator or building official or has maintained one or more of the above licenses for a combined total of 4 years during the 10-year period immediately preceding the application;
+1. The applicant currently possesses an active FL license as a professional Engineer, Architect, General Contractor, Building Contractor, Residential Contractor, Building Code Administrator or Building Official or has maintained one or more of the above licenses for a combined total of 4 years during the 10-year period immediately preceding the application;

-2. The applicant (1) currently possesses an active FL license as a building code inspector or building inspector or has maintained one or more of the above licenses for a combined total of 4 years during the 10-year period immediately preceding the application, and (2) has obtained a grade of 75% or better on the ASHI exam;
+2. The applicant (1) currently possesses and active FL license as a Building Code Inspector or Building Inspector or has maintained one pr more of the above licenses for a combined total of 4 years during the 10-year period immediately preceding the application, and (2) has obtained a grade of 75% or better on the ASHI exam;

-3. The applicant (1) has produced proof satisfactory to the board that he has 3 years experience in a building trade or as a home inspector or a combined total of 3 years in those fields, and (2) has obtained a grade of 75% or better on the NHIE exam.
+3. The applicant (1) has produced proof satisfactory to the board that he or she has 3 years of experience in a Building Trade or as a home inspector or a combined total of 3 years in those fields, and (2) has obtained a grade of 75% or better on the NHIE

 Charlotte County Contact Info